Dryslwyn Castle: Structure

 The castle of limestone walls was built in the 1220s, and was systematically demolished in the early fifteenth century, presumably in an attempt to stop Welsh rebels using it again.
 The polygonal inner ward contains principal remains to the south-west, with traces of the middle and outer ward to the north-east.
 The early-thirteenth-century curtain wall to the inner ward only stands 1 m high.

 There is a garderobe to the east side, and a remodelled thirteenth-century gatehouse to the north-east, surviving at foundation level only.
 On the south side of the gatehouse is the Round Tower, the original keep.
 The foundations of the original great hall and Rhys ap Maredudd's hall survive.

 Dryslwyn today

 Little is left of the original structure and much of what is now visible has been revealed by excavation.
 A small portion of the middle and outer walls survive, mostly associated with the middle and outer gates.
 The best-preserved remains are within the inner ward, and here can be seen the polygonal plan that was adopted to fit in with the shape of the hilltop.

 It is considered one of the most important remaining structures built by a Welsh prince and is a Grade I listed building, being noteworthy as the only native Welsh castle to have three wards.

+Since 2024, Cadw have used the Welsh name Castell Dryslwyn in English, as part of an effort to standardise the names in both languages.